 The residential market can be split in an owner-occupied market (appr.
 57%) and a rental market (appr.
 43%).
-The Dutch rental market is dominated by the publicly funded housing associations which own 67% of all rental dwellings.
-The remaining 33% is owned by private individuals (27%) and institutional investors (6%).
+The Dutch rental market is dominated by the publicly funded housing associations which own 66,3% of all rental dwellings.
+Out of the remaining 34% private individuals own 28,5% and 5% is owned by institutional investors.
 The institutional portfolios are held by a relatively small number of Dutch non-listed real estate funds, primarily capitalized through Dutch institutional investors.